jewettaij/visfd/doc/doc_filter_mrc.md

 *(Note that by default, voxel brightnesses are rescaled between 0 and 1 before and after filtering.
 This means that "-mask-out 0" assigns these voxels same brightness as the lowest brightness voxels in the image.
-If you are using "-rescale", then
+If you are using "-rescale-min-max", then
 "-mask-out 1" assigns them to the brightest voxels in the image.)